Ohervet/SED_Host_Galaxy_Correction/README.md

 Acknowledgments and citation
 -------
-If you use this code in a scientific publication or communication, please cite the paper [Fioc & Rocca-Volmerange 1999](https://ui.adsabs.harvard.edu/abs/1999astro.ph.12179F/abstract).
-When this GitHub page goes public, please also mention it (e.g. with a footnote URL).
+If you use this code in a scientific publication or communication, please cite the paper [Fioc & Rocca-Volmerange 1999](https://ui.adsabs.harvard.edu/abs/1999astro.ph.12179F/abstract) and the Zenodo version.

 ## Quick tutorial